zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 Consider a simple but realistic scenario.
 A developer uses an AI tool to generate a cloud infrastructure configuration for a new microservice.
 The prompt is vague, and the generated configuration includes a security group rule that opens port 22 (SSH) to the internet (0.0.0.0/0).

 The system functions correctly.
 It deploys, responds to requests, and passes basic validation.
 However, it violates a fundamental security assumption.
-This exposure can enable unauthorized access attempts, credential harvesting, or lateral movement if the service is compromised.
+This exposure can enable unauthorised access attempts, credential harvesting, or lateral movement if the service is compromised.
 Without architecture review or secure design validation, the issue remains undetected until it is exploited or discovered during audit.

 This is not a failure of generation speed.
 It is a failure of missing controls.